memtt/malt/README.md

 	exe=                  ; Only apply malt on given exe (empty for all) childs=true           ; Instrument child processes or not enabled=true          ; Enable or disable MALT when threads start

+	[dump]
+	onSignal=             ; Dump on signal.
+Can be comma separated list from SIGINT, SIGUSR1, SIGUSR2 (limited to only one time) afterSeconds=0        ; Dump after X seconds (limited to only one time)
 ```

 Option values can be overridden on the fly with command :